 Also recommended but not essential: a chromatic tuner (e.g. Korg Pitchclip), typically around £5-£15; pen and paper for making notes.

 What this course could lead to

-Keep playing!
+This can lead on to the Ukelele Song Group for Improvers.
 Joining a ukulele group is a very good way to stay in practice.
-Your tutor can help you find one if necessary.

 Ukulele festivals and events offer a great opportunity to learn new techniques at workshops, meet fellow ukulele players, and enjoy playing together in large mass jams, as well as watching world-class ukulele players perform on stage.